bbkiwi/esp82xx/README.md

 |        | x       | Get RSSI (if applicable) and current IP |
 |        | s       | Scan for WiFi stations |
 |        | r       | Return results of scan |
+TODO ws not seem to work maybe not find station connected to?
+Doesn't work in AP disconnects but not rejoin AP properly
 |        |         |  |
 | **F**  |         | **Flashing commands** |
 |        | e       | Erase sector |